parallaxinc/propgcc/README.txt

 This is a project for the port of GCC (the GNU Compiler Collection) to the Parallax Propeller.

+Please use the rebuild.sh script to build Propeller GCC.

+    To build from scratch use:
+    $ ./rebuild.sh

+    To build without removing the build directory use:
+    $ ./rebuild.sh 1

 Directory organization is as follows:

 binutils  - binutils 2.21 (complete) plus propeller changes